canada-ca/Open_First_Whitepaper/8_Definitions.md

 specifications and supporting material are freely available with limited restrictions;
 supported by the community and demonstrate independence or approved through due process by rough consensus among participants.

 **Free Software** is software that respects users' freedom and community.
 The term “free” is more a matter of liberty than price, as it refers to the users’ freedom to run, copy, distribute, study, change and improve the software.
-For most practical puproses it means the same as Open Source Software, although this is widely debated.
+For most practical purposes it means the same as Open Source Software, although this is widely debated.

 **Interoperability** an environment where people, processes and systems work in such a fashion that the right information is available to the right people at the right time to meet their business objectives.